 We’ve broken down everything you need to know about Section 194O, applicable from 1st October 2020, and how it can impact your e-commerce sales.

 The Finance Act 2020 dictates every e-commerce operator to deduct 1 % TDS (0.75% for FY 2020-21 applicable till March 31, 2021) of the gross amount of sales of the e-commerce participant.

 Note: TDS will not be applied to the GST component.

 The e-commerce operator is required to deduct the TDS at the time of payment to the e-commerce participant.

 If the e-commerce participant is a resident Individual or HUF and the gross sales exceed Rs.
-5,00,000 in the financial year, TDS will be deducted at the rate of 1% on Gross Sales.
+5,00,000 in the financial year, TDS rate that will be deducted is 1% on Gross Sales.

 If the deductee does not provide the PAN or Aadhaar, then TDS shall be deducted at the rate of 5% irrespective of the gross sales amount.

 Pro Tip: Make your monthly TDS payments in 30 seconds and in under 3 steps, completely FREE on our new TDS Payment tool.